braydenoneal/blang/hash_map_todo.md

 - [ ] Pair
     - [ ] Create src/main/kotlin/program/expression/value/PairValue.kt
         - Wraps a `Pair<Value<*>, Value<*>>`
+    - [ ] Override the `getItem` function in `PairValue`
+        - Add first and second accessors there
+        - Look at `getItem` in `ListValue` for an example
-    - [ ] Create src/main/kotlin/program/expression/builtin/PairBuiltin.kt
+    - [ ] Create `pair` function in src/main/kotlin/program/expression/BuiltinFunctions.kt
+        - Look at the `range` function in that file for a similar example
-        - Takes two arguments for first and second (`val first = arguments.anyValue(program, "first", 0)`, etc.)
+        - Gets two arguments from the `arguments` parameter for first and second (`val first = arguments.anyValue(program, "first", 0)`, etc.)
-            - Builtin arguments are currently pretty confusing and need work, so lmk if you have questions
-            - You can look at some of the other builtins for examples though
         - Returns a PairValue (`PairValue(Pair(first, second))`)
-    - [ ] Register the builtin in src/main/kotlin/parser/expression/BuiltinExpressionParser.kt `initialize()`
-    - [ ] Add first and second accessors in src/main/kotlin/program/expression/MemberExpression.kt
+    - [ ] Add the function and its in-language name in the `builtins` map at the top of that file
-        - If value is a PairValue, return its first value if the property string is "first", else its second value
     - [ ] Make a new test in src/test/kotlin/test
     - [ ] Run the test in src/test/kotlin/Tests.kt `private fun tests()`
 - [ ] HashMap
     - [ ] Create src/main/kotlin/program/expression/value/HashMapValue.kt
         - Wraps a `HashMap<Value<*>, Value<*>>`
+    - [ ] Override the `getFunction` function in `HashMapValue`
+        - Add accessors that point to functions you create within the class, such as get, set, remove, keys, values, items, etc.
+        - Look at `getFunction` in `ListValue` for similar examples
-    - [ ] Create src/main/kotlin/program/expression/builtin/HashMapBuiltin.kt
+    - [ ] Create `hashMap` function in src/main/kotlin/program/expression/BuiltinFunctions.kt
-        - Takes one argument: a list of PairValues
+        - Gets one argument: a `ListValue<*>` (of `PairValue`s, but it's not typed, so we will have to check its type below)
-        - Returns a HashMapValue that is constructed from the list of pairs
+        - Loop through the ListValue's internal list and construct a `HashMapValue` from the pairs
+            - For each value in the ListValue, cast it to a pair with `.cast<PairValue>()`
-    - [ ] Register the builtin in src/main/kotlin/parser/expression/BuiltinExpressionParser.kt `initialize()`
+        - Returns the HashMapValue
-    - [ ] Add `someHashMapValue.someFunction()`-type of stuff
-        - [ ] Create the following classes in a new package src/main/kotlin/program/expression/builtin/hashmap
-            - [ ] HashMapGetBuiltin
-            - [ ] HashMapSetBuiltin
-            - [ ] HashMapRemoveBuiltin
-            - [ ] HashMapKeysBuiltin
-            - [ ] HashMapValuesBuiltin
-            - [ ] HashMapItemsBuiltin
-            - You can reference the similar type of things in the files in src/main/kotlin/program/expression/builtin/list and struct
-        - [ ] Register the value builtins in src/main/kotlin/parser/expression/BuiltinExpressionParser.kt `initialize()`
-            - You can reference the way it's done with lists and structs in that file
     - [ ] Make a new test in src/test/kotlin/test
     - [ ] Run the test in src/test/kotlin/Tests.kt `private fun tests()`